 - Ensure baby gets a deep latch.
 When baby is latching, hold him/her close and align baby’s nose with your nipple.
 Pull your breast tissue back, tickle baby’s lips with your nipple, and wait for baby to open wide.
-(Check out these breastfeeding positions for help getting a better latch.)
+(Check out these breastfeeding positions or these videos for help getting a better latch.)

 - Get help.
 A certified lactation consultant can help.
 You can also attend La Leche League or Breastfeeding USA Meetings.
 These are free of charge and is a place for breastfeeding support.
 Reach out sooner rather than later to avoid unnecessary stress and frustration for both mama and baby.

 Nipple inversion can make breastfeeding more challenging for some mamas, but it doesn’t make it impossible.
 If you’re having trouble, give yourself some grace—breastfeeding is hard!
 If you can get help and stick with it, the benefits are great.
 But occasionally, breastfeeding becomes too much stress for you or baby, and it just doesn’t work out.
 If that’s the case for you, forgive yourself and know that there are plenty of great natural formulas options, too.